Rita1612-GitHub/Transcriptomic_analysis_of_patients_with_heart_failure/README.md

 Author: Komarova Margarita

 In heart failure (HF), functional and metabolic alterations are detected not only in cardiac muscle but also in skeletal muscle tissue.
 In our laboratory based on Almazov National Medical Research Centre we have done transcriptomic analysis of calf muscle of healthy donors and patients with heart failure.
+Then we have found the other article (Talia Caspi et al. Unique Transcriptome Signature Distinguishes Patients With Heart Failure With Myopathy.
-Then we have found the other article (DOI: 10.1161/JAHA.120.017091) where transcriptome analysis of the pectoral muscle was also performed.
+Journal of the American Heart Association, 2020.
+DOI: 10.1161/JAHA.120.017091) where transcriptome analysis of the pectoral muscle was also performed.

 **Aim**

 The aim of this project was to investigate the muscle transcriptome of patients with heart failure in an article and compare these results with the same experiment performed in our laboratory.

 ## Methods:
 - FastQC (v0.11.9)
-- STAR (v2.7.3a) alignment
+- STAR (v2.7.9a) alignment
 - featureCounts (v2.0.1) (getting counts table)
 - DESeq2 (v1.26.0) (gene expression analysis in Rstudio)
 - also we use fgsea (v1.12.0) and ClusterProfiler (v3.14.3) packages to identify signal pathways.